renaissance-publishing/renaissance/content/chapters/18-backgrounds-traits-classes-and-powers.md

   - Dragonshire

       - You were born in the former-Kingdom of the Dragonshire
-      - 10 ranks in Knowledge: History, 10 ranks in Protocol, 10 ranks
+      - 10 ranks in Knowledge: History
+      - 10 ranks in Protocol
-        in one other Social skill, 10 ranks in one Combat skill.
+      - 10 ranks in one Combat skill
+      - 10 ranks in one other Social skill (besides Protocol)
       - Common Races: Humans, Drakes
       - Common Languages: Rak, Weal, Royal
       - This would be a good one to swap a Trait into.